 Encaustic is the name for both a wax painting medium and a painting process that uses heat to apply and fuse the medium.
 Encaustic painting uses heat at every stage of the painting process.
 The name encaustic literally means “to burn”.

-Cold wax medium is used at room temperature, whereas traditional encaustic painting uses molten encaustic medium.
-The name encaustic literally means “to burn”.
+Cold wax medium is used at room temperature, whereas traditional encaustic painting is applied in a molten state.
 Painting with cold wax does not use the encaustic painting process.
-Cold wax is a different medium and a different painting process.

 “Cold wax medium…is a pasty substance made of beeswax, resins, oils and mineral spirits, that is mixed with oil paint and applied directly to a support, without any fusing or heat applied.
 (For health and safety reasons, heating cold wax is not advised.)”
 (Source: Rebecca Crowell)